 How did you find out about the Real Leaders Programme?

 I am acutely aware of my limitations and areas for improvement therefore constantly self evaluate in terms of capacity and also skills.
-As such, strategically I’ve been able to identify and bring different people on board to support me in the work as director at Migrant Action and one of those partners was The Paul Hamlyn Foundation in London.
+As such, strategically I’ve been able to identify and bring different people on board to support me in the work as a director at Migrant Action and one of those partners was The Paul Hamlyn Foundation in London.
 They suggested the Oasis programme would be a good development opportunity if I could secure the bursary.
-Initially, Migrant Action didn’t meet the criteria for the bursary so I challenged it on the basis that if small organisations like Migrant Action struggle to access opportunities like the Real Leaders programme, then the prospects for their development, growth and sustainability would be limited.
+Initially, Migrant Action didn’t meet the criteria for the bursary so I challenged it on the basis that if small organisations like Migrant Action struggle to access opportunities like the leadership development coaching courses or Real Leaders programme, then the prospects for their development, growth and sustainability would be limited.
 My challenge was considered and as they say, the rest is history.
 The collection of coincidences that got me here is astounding, the timings lined up.

 What have been your biggest take-outs from the programme so far?

 I came into the programme with a metaphorical briefcase requiring some tools that would enable me to make huge strategic changes in my respective roles at Migrant Action and RETAS.
 I was looking for processes, systems, approaches.
 But what was in my briefcase, which I hadn’t realised, was me.
 It’s got to start with me.
-Until I work on me, there’s no point engaging with the external as I am the instrument through which change is delivered.
+Until I work on myself, there’s no point engaging with the external as I am the instrument through which change is delivered.

 The awareness came in little trickles… how do I relate with the team?
 How can I bring the team with me?
-How do I contract in with the team?
+How do I contact the team?
 The revelation has been to get clear about what I really want when I’m contracting or connecting with others and being willing to step into the discomfort.
 Real leadership is about aligning ideas, strategies, processes and systems with your whole person – heart, head and soul.
-What’s really relevant is self examination (I need to look at myself, look at my integrity and be honest about what I want.
+What’s really relevant is self-examination (I need to look at myself, look at my integrity and be honest about what I want.
 I need to care about myself more and bring my wholeness to the workplace.
 That has been quite transformational both in terms of work and personal life.

 So in focusing more on me, I’ve found a balance between challenge and compassion (without feeling guilty).
 I’m far more confident now in making choices and decisions around conscious leadership than I was before.